sciapp/gr-documentation/src/python.rst

 This will automatically install both the GR runtime and the Python wrapper.
 You may need to install some additional dependencies on Linux:

-- Debian/Ubuntu:
+- Debian:
-   ``apt install libxt6 libxrender1 libxext6 libgl1-mesa-glx libqt5widgets5``
+   ``apt install libxt6 libxrender1 libxext6 libgl1-mesa-glx libqt6widgets6``
+- Ubuntu:
+   ``apt install libxt6 libxrender1 libxext6 libglx-mesa0 libqt6widgets6``
-- CentOS 7:
+- CentOS / Fedora / Rocky Linux:
-   ``yum install libXt libXrender libXext mesa-libGL qt5-qtbase-gui``
+   ``yum install libXt libXrender libXext mesa-libGL qt6-qtbase-gui``
-- Fedora 28:
+- openSUSE:
-   ``dnf install libXt libXrender libXext mesa-libGL qt5-qtbase-gui``
-- openSUSE 42.3 / 15:
-   ``zypper install libXt6 libXrender1 libXext6 Mesa-libGL1 libQt5Widgets5``
+   ``zypper install libXt6 libXrender1 libXext6 Mesa-libGL1 libQt6Widgets6``
 - Arch Linux:
-   ``pacman -S mesa qt5-base``
+   ``pacman -S mesa qt6-base``
-- CentOS 6 / Other Linux distributions
-   ``yum install libXt libXrender libXext Mesa-libGL qt-x11``

-   **Note:** The CentOS 6 build is used for other Linux distributions and relies on Qt 4 for the ``gksqt`` application, so you may need to install X11, OpenGL and Qt 4 packages specific to your system.
+**Note**: Depending on the Linux flavor you are using, the package names may differ from the ones mentioned here.
+This particularly applies to the Qt versions used.

 On FreeBSD make sure to install the these packages:
-   ``pkg install libXt libXrender libXext mesa-libs qt5``
+   ``pkg install libXt libXrender libXext mesa-libs qt6``

 For information on building the GR runtime yourself, see `Building the GR Runtime <building.html>`_.